 In the spirit of the No-Tech, Low-Tech Revolution which I am advocating, I will propose a few simple dietary rules that, if they are followed, will help people to lose weight and develop more healthy eating and drinking habits.

-Rule #1: When you are thirsty or hungry, drink only water and eat only wholesome foods that have been subjected to no or very little human processing.
+Rule #1: When you are thirsty or hungry, drink only water and eat only wholesome foods that have been subjected to no or little commercial processing.
 For generally speaking, the more a food has been subjected to the ingenious processes that have been devised by those deviously clever human beings, the less healthy it will be for you.
 This also includes fatty and sugary foods like cheese, ice cream, desserts, and French fries, none of which exist in Nature.
-When your thirst is sated and your hunger appeased, then – and only then – should you eat the artificially-processed foods and sugary drinks that the marketers and advertisers want you to consume in vast quantities so that the food and drink companies that employ them can earn higher profits for their greedy stockholders, who care only about how much money they make and don’t care at all about your health, not even if you become obese or die prematurely from consuming too much of these unhealthy products.
+When your thirst is sated and your hunger appeased, then – and only then – should you eat the artificially-processed foods and sugary drinks that the marketers and advertisers want you to consume in vast quantities so that the food and drink companies that manufacture and sell them can earn higher profits for their greedy stockholders, who care only about how much money they make and don’t care at all about your health, not even if you become obese, develop diabetes, or die prematurely from consuming too much of these unhealthy products.

 Rule #3: Don’t make food taste too good, otherwise you are more likely to eat too much of it.
 A common example of the violation of this rule is restaurants, which seek to make their food taste as good as possible in order to entice consumers to keep coming back.
 People who eat frequently at restaurants are also at risk of overeating and becoming obese.
 In addition, when you eat at a restaurant, it is the restaurant that decides how the food is prepared, with what ingredients, and how much food and drink you are served, which can be a problem for those who have the habit of eating everything on their plate and drinking everything in their glass.